Tips for Changing Your Dog’s Food Safely

 This switch can be done as slowly as is needed, and the diet changes are typically less drastic between puppy and adult formulas of the same brand.

-When to Switch Puppy to Dog Food
+When to Switch Puppy Chow to New Dog Food

-Most puppies need to transition to adult food around 1-year-old, though age and breed may be factors here.
+Most puppies need to transition to adult food around 1 year old, though age and breed may be factors here.
 Larger breeds may grow up to 18-24 months, so they can stay on a large breed puppy food longer than smaller breeds.

 The best way to tell when your dog is ready to transition from puppy food to adult is to monitor their weight.
 Dogs tend to reach full height and length before reaching their adult weight range, so monitor their weight and muscle development using the dog body conditioning score.